Making Bitcoins lending at Poloniex

 These unfilled loan offers can sit for potentially long periods of time and not make any interest.
 This seems like a very real risk as you can see a lot more people are offering loans than requesting them as of today:

-I am going to invest some of my Bitcoins in Poloniex month on month and will report on how it goes in my monthly profit reports.
-My initial guess it that I will likely make 1%-1.5% interest on average every month.
+We are going to invest some Bitcoins in Poloniex month on month and will report on how it goes.
+Our initial guess it that it will likely make 1%-1.5% interest on average every month.

-For your reference I have no affiliate deal with Poloniex and I have no connections with them.
-I would have preferred to come to the conclusion that Bitbond was the better option as it does have a great affiliate program; however, I believe Poloniex seems like the logical choice for me.
-Time will tell and I will be sure to share the experience 🙂
+For your reference we have no affiliate deal with Poloniex and we have no connections with them.
+We would have preferred to come to the conclusion that Bitbond was the better option as it does have a great affiliate program; however, we believe Poloniex seems like the logical choice for now.
+Time will tell and if anything changes we will be sure to share the experience 🙂